awsdocs/aws-codedeploy-user-guide/doc_source/deployments-view-logs.md

  `/opt/codedeploy-agent/deployment-root/deployment-logs/codedeploy-agent-deployments.log`

-To view or analyze deployment logs on Amazon Linux, RHEL, and Ubuntu Server instances, sign in to the instance, and then type the following command to open the AWS CodeDeploy agent log file:
+To view or analyze deployment logs on Amazon Linux, RHEL, and Ubuntu Server instances, sign in to the instance, and then type the following command to open the CodeDeploy agent log file:

 ```
 less /var/log/aws/codedeploy-agent/codedeploy-agent.log